dzhan111/DataLabeler/assignments/README.md

   - Has a built in audio recorder and timer to see how long you record
   - Feature to upload audio
   - Has audio playback feature
-  - Automatically checks if the audio is valid using QC
+  - Responds to QC result from backend
 - **[ConfirmationPage.jsx](/frontend/src/components/ConfirmationPage.jsx)**: confirms the completion of the tast
   - Shows the confirmation code to submit back into turk
   - Uses uuid4 as code template